HWTechClub/Next.js-Repo/README.md

 </div>
 <br>

-This repository is a reference as part of the **[Coding your own Web App](https://youtube.com/playlist?list=PLYlB334TcbXGVBqG-7m_udB-QTWQXYCf8)** Series by Gaurav Gosain.
+This repository is a reference as part of the **[Coding your own Web App](https://youtube.com/playlist?list=PLYlB334TcbXGVBqG-7m_udB-QTWQXYCf8)** Series.

+Where you will be creating your very own Web App using Next.js (React Framework by Vercel), a server-side React (JavaScript framework) framework.

 To know more about the steps to setup your system, you can check out the [steps.md](steps.md) file to know more.